tomasbjerre/git-changelog-command-line/README.md

 -tc, --to-commit <string>                  To commit.
                                            <string>: any string
                                            Default: null
+-tec, --template-content <string>          String to use as template.
+                                           <string>: any string
+                                           Default:
 -tr, --to-ref <string>                     To ref.
                                            <string>: any string
                                            Default: refs/heads/master